 Tower of London, is a historic castle located on the north bank of the River Thames in central London.
 It lies within the London Borough of Tower Hamlets, separated from the eastern edge of the square mile of the City of London by the open space known as Tower Hill.
 It was founded towards the end of 1066.
 The White Tower, which gives the entire castle its name, was built by William the Conqueror in 1078.
 A grand palace early in its history, it served as a royal residence.
 As a whole, the Tower is a complex of several buildings set within two concentric rings of defensive walls and a moat.
+Among other things it holds the building that houses the crown jewels.

 Among other things to see inside the Tower of London is the Crown Jewels.
 The Jewel House was built specifically to house the royal regalia, including jewels, plate, and symbols of royalty such as the crown, scepter, and sword.
+No photos were allowed inside.

 The Yeomen Warders of Her Majesty’s Royal Palace and Fortress the Tower of London, and Members of the Sovereign’s Body Guard of the Yeoman Guard Extraordinary, popularly known as the Beefeaters, are ceremonial guardians of the Tower of London.
 We got to pose with one of the Beefeaters on the grounds.